Anuja-More/car_showcase_next_and_type/README.md

 - Pagination and advanced search filters.
 - Dynamic routing for detailed car pages.
 - Contact page with MongoDB message storage.
-- Preowned Cars section for listing preowned cars for resale and removing listings, with data stored in MongoDB.
+- Preowned Cars section for listing preowned cars for resale , update car information and removing listings, with data stored in MongoDB.
 - Responsive design with Tailwind CSS.

 ## Technologies